 - QM: Quarter Master

 - SB: ScoutBook is Scout management software.

 - SPL: Senior Patrol Leader

-- TBR: ?
-Thorns, Buds, and Roses.
-It’s an exercise the Scouts do after every campout in which they discuss what went wrong or was frustrating, what was OK but could be improved, and what was great.
+- TRB: Thorns, Roses, and Buds: An exercise the Scouts do after every campout in which they discuss what went wrong or was frustrating, what was great, and what was OK but could be improved.